What are hormones?

 There are two types of hormones used in contraception: progesterone and oestrogen:

 Many people worry about the safety of the combined pill.
-Millions of women take the pill and overall, it’s 10 times safer to be on the pill than to have a baby, and 16 times safer to take the pill than to drive a car
+Millions take the pill and overall, it’s 10 times safer to be on the pill than to have a baby, and 16 times safer to take the pill than to drive a car

 Which are the safest methods of contraception?